 Whilst a lot of these victims died as a result of exposures many years ago, asbestos containing materials (ACMs) remain in place in many buildings and it is essential that builders, contractors and maintenance workers are therefore “asbestos aware” to prevent them coming into contact with them.

 Employers and those in charge of buildings also have responsibilities, including determining whether there are any ACMs on their premises and making this information available to workers.

 The number of asbestos related deaths will begin to decline soon, but this won’t be a sudden stop, instead we can expect to see reports from HSE continue for many years and the death toll to dwindle from the thousands, through hundreds, tens to single figures.
 Unfortunately I don’t expect to see it during my working life.

-THSP Risk Management offers UK Asbestos Training Association (UKATA) accredited courses, suitable for all types of businesses and their employees.
+THSP Risk Management offers UKATA approved training, suitable for all types of businesses and their employees.
 Contact us today on 03456 122 144 for more information on asbestos training, or for details on all our available training courses visit www.thsp.co.uk